About The Esmeralda Inn

 Again and again, people come through the doors of the Esmeralda speaking of a time spent here and of the wonderful memories they had.

-When people ask about The Esmeralda Inn, the long, rich history of the Inn almost speaks aloud.
+When people ask about The Esmeralda Inn, the long, rich history of our Chimney Rock Inn almost speaks aloud.
 It is easy to imagine bygone days when stagecoaches stopped on their way to and from the Piedmont Plateau, or when early film stars hid out in this secret retreat far from the hustle and bustle of the city.